City of Adelaide

 Migration assumptions include:

-- Large net in-migration of 18-24 year olds, dominated by students
+- Large net gains of 18-24 year olds, dominated by tertiary students

-- Minimal population change through migration at ages 40 years and over.
+- Minimal population change through migration of residents ages 40 years and over

 Please note net migration figures presented here do not include the effect of changes to population in non-private dwellings and visitor populations.